 Important Advisory Regarding the Discontinuation of Service of all Contax Lenses

-Contax N lenses have been discontinued for almost 10 years and Contax Japan will continue to service them until March 2015.
-They will not accept modified lenses and Conurus will have to revert them back to Contax N mount before forwarding them to Contax Japan for service.
-By now, we do not have enough time to do the reversion and we are no longer accepting Contax N lenses in need of repairs such as no autofocus or stuck aperture diaphragms.
-New customers are advised to evaluate the risk of ownership for something that may not be repairable should it malfunction down the road.
+Contax N lenses have been discontinued for more than 10 years and Contax Japan ceased servicing them in April 2015.
+New customers are advised to evaluate the risk of ownership for something that is not be repairable should it malfunction down the road.
 Contax N lenses are statistically some of the most reliable autofocus lenses available but as with all electronics they will all one day cease to function.
 Common issues include failed ultrasonic motors (Vario-Sonnar 2,8/17-35, Vario-Sonnar 3,5-4,5/24-85), stripped focus gears (Makro-Sonnar 2,8/100, Vario-Sonnar 3,5-5,6/28-80), broken autofocus shafts or optical alignment issue arising from impact (Vario-Sonnar 4-5,6/70-300) and failed aperture diaphragms (Vario-Sonnar 3,5-4,5/24-85).
 Due to the lack of spare parts, most of these problems are unrepairable.
 Fully functional Contax N lenses tend to be keepers so there may be a higher proportion of malfunctioning Contax N lenses on the secondary market.
 Exercise caution in your procurement.
 The Apo-teletessar 4/400, Planar 1,4/85, Vario-Sonnar 3,5-4,5/70-200 and all Contax 645 lenses have very low failure rates.
 Click here to see the failure statistics we collected.